Shippable/admiral/releaseNotes/master.md

 ${RES_VER_DATE}

 ## Features
+  - **On-demand nodes for Ubuntu 16.04, Windows Server 2016 and CentOS7**: You can now purchase On-demand SKU's for Ubuntu 16.04, Windows Server 2016 and CentOS7.

   - **Integration with JIRA**: You can create tickets in JIRA directly from the runSh and runCI job console dashboard.
 A JIRA integration allows you to specify your JIRA Server URL, username and token.
 Thereafter, with a single click in your job console page, you can create a story/task/bug type of issue for any of your projects and also attach the console logs.

   - **Setting priority on runSh and runCI jobs**: You can now set priority on runSh and runCI jobs.